xrdocs/telemetry/_tutorials/2016-10-03-pipeline-to-text-tutorial.md

   - iosxr
 ---
 ## Using Pipeline
-In an [earlier blog](http://blogs.cisco.com/sp/introducing-pipeline-a-model-driven-telemetry-collection-service), I introduced Pipeline, a multi-function collection service written in Go.
+In an [earlier blog](http://blogs.cisco.com/sp/introducing-pipeline-a-model-driven-telemetry-collection-service), I introduced Pipeline, a multi-function telemetry collection service written in Go.
 In this tutorial, I'll cover how to set up Pipeline for the simplest of tasks:  ingesting telemetry data over TCP and writing it to a file as a JSON object.

 ### Preparing the Router
-This tutorial assumes that you've already configured your router for TCP dial-out using the instructions in [this tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/).
+This tutorial assumes that you've already configured your router for model-driven telemetry (MDT) with TCP dial-out using the instructions in [this tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/).
 The IP address and port that you specify in the destination-group in the router config should match the IP address and port on which Pipeline is listening.

 ### Getting Pipeline
 Pipeline is available from [github](https://github.com/cisco/bigmuddy-network-telemetry-pipeline).